TexanStranger/RedCoatOS/README.md

 # Donate to development via BTC:

 We're always looking for help, or donations...
-After all, those two things are what keeps this mammoth of a project alive.
+After all, those two things are what keeps this mammoth of a project alive and kicking.

 *COMING SOON*